Mom's Dinner

 Chocolate Star

-Do not go to the baking aisle trying to find the chocolate stars with the chocolate chips.
+However do not go to the baking aisle trying to find the chocolate stars with the chocolate chips.
 You will find them over in the candy aisle of your grocery store.
 Somewhere near the chocolate covered peanuts and gummy worms!

 Milk Chocolate Stars